How do I apply for ACC Funded Hearing Aids?

 • Eligibility: To qualify, your hearing loss must be directly linked to a work-related injury, such as long-term noise exposure or a single traumatic event.
 It does not cover hearing loss due to natural aging.

-• The Application Process: The process involves seeing an audiologist to start a claim (Form ACC45), undergoing a hearing assessment, and getting a medical report from an ENT specialist to confirm the injury-related cause.
+• The Application Process: The process involves seeing an audiologist to start a claim (Form ACC45), undergoing a hearing assessment.
+An ENT assessment may be required, as determined by ACC.

-• What's Covered: ACC typically funds up to $1,500–$3,000 per hearing aid, and may also cover follow-up consultations and maintenance.
+• What's Covered: ACC has a number of different funding bands which will be confirmed to you following a scuessull apprlcation.
 At Resonate, we offer the best hearing aids regardless of the funding that you qualify for.
 Learn more about Resonate's ACC offer.

 • Timeline: The approval process typically takes 4–8 weeks, but can be longer if more information is needed.
 If a claim is declined, you can request a review or seek alternative funding options.